Elongated square bipyramid: Related polyhedra and honeycombs

-Cross-sections of the honeycomb, through cell centers produces a chamfered square tiling, with flattened horizontal and vertical hexagons, and squares on the perpendicular polyhedra.
+Cross-sections of the honeycomb, through cell centers, produce a chamfered square tiling, with flattened horizontal and vertical hexagons, and squares on the perpendicular polyhedra.

 With regular faces, the elongated square bipyramid can form a tessellation of space with tetrahedra and octahedra.
 (The octahedra can be further decomposed into square pyramids.)
 This honeycomb can be considered an elongated version of the tetrahedral-octahedral honeycomb.